vberlier/goomy/README.md

 auto component1 = entity.create<Component1>(arg1, arg2, ...);
 ```

+Note that if a component of the given type is already attached to the entity the new component will take its place and the current one will be destroyed.

 #### `entity.with<ComponentType>(Args &&... args)`

 This function is very similar to the `entity.create<ComponentType>()` member function, but returns the entity itself instead of a reference wrapper to the newly created component.